-For the investor, the degree of actual liquidity depends on what the Issuer company does after their Reg A+ offering.
+For the investor, the degree of actual liquidity depends on the Issuer company's Reg A+ offering.
 If they list on the NASDAQ or NYSE then liquidity can be excellent.
 If they list on the OTCQB or the OTCQX, then the liquidity can be good to very good.

-The Issuer company may choose to offer direct liquidity to their investors by defining in their Offering Circular what valuation method they will use and what other restrictions will apply.
+The Issuer company may choose to offer direct liquidity to their investors by defining what valuation method they will use and what other restrictions will apply in their Offering Circular.
 This type of liquidity is regulated.

-Affiliates of the company will need to resell their Reg A+ shares in reliance on Rule 144 if they want to sell publicly.
-There's no holding period imposed but there are limitations on the number of shares they can sell at any one time, they'll need to sell through a broker or market maker, they'll have to file a Form 144 with the SEC and "adequate current public information" must be available about the company, which means it must be compliant with Regulation A's ongoing reporting requirements
+The company's Affiliates will need to resell their Reg A+ shares in reliance on Rule 144 if they want to sell publicly.
+There's no holding period imposed, but there are limitations on the number of shares they can sell at any one time, they'll need to sell through a broker or market maker, they'll have to file a Form 144 with the SEC and "adequate current public information" must be available about the company, which means it must be compliant with Regulation A's ongoing reporting requirements.

-Non-Insiders - ie passive investors with less than 10% ownership that have passed their Rule 144 holding period (usually 12 months) are allowed to sell their non-Reg A+ securities.
+Non-Insiders - ie passive investors with less than 10% ownership that have passed their Rule 144 holding period (usually 12 months)- can sell their non-Reg A+ securities.
 Their securities are made public by the Reg A+ unless the company locks them.